The American Story

 - Presidential Gifts Case: Visitors will see gifts from Presidential Libraries across the country.
 Exchanging gifts between foreign leaders and the president is a time-honored tradition.
 Gifts on display will include a set of horseshoes given to President George H. W. Bush by Her Majesty Queen Elizabeth II in 1992, and a red necktie given to President Donald Trump by Italian Prime Minister Paolo Gentiloni in 2017.

-- Picturing a Nation: This art gallery-style space will feature rotations of original photographs from the National Archives.
-The first rotation will feature the iconic work of Ansel Adams, with photographs of the National Parks and the American West.
+- Picturing a Nation: This art gallery-style space will feature rotations of original photographs from the holdings of the National Archives.
+The first rotation features the iconic work of Ansel Adams, with photographs of the National Parks and the American West.